rails/rails/guides/source/debugging_rails_applications.md

    20        format.html # show.html.erb
 ```

 And so on until the end of the current file.
-When the end of file is reached, the +list+ command will start again from the beginning of the file and continue again up to the end, treating the file as a circular buffer.
+When the end of file is reached, the `list` command will start again from the beginning of the file and continue again up to the end, treating the file as a circular buffer.

-On the other hand, to see the previous ten lines you should type +list-+ (or +l-+)
+On the other hand, to see the previous ten lines you should type `list-` (or `l-`)

 ```bash
 (rdb:7) l-